CPMC operates the programs described below as a benefit to the community.

 GoalTo provide access to no-cost mammography screening for uninsured women who live in San Francisco at both the California and the St. Luke’s campuses.
 Access to mammography screening is crucial for early breast cancer detection which allows for better treatment outcomes and longevity of life.

 Program DetailsWomen screened through the African American Breast Health (AABH) and Sister to Sister programs also receive all the subsequent breast health diagnostic testing and treatment they may need at no cost.
-Partnering organizations, such as Bayview-Hunter’s Point Senior Center, Calvary Hill Community Church, Glide Health Services, the San Francisco Free Clinic, and Clinic by the Bay, refer uninsured, disadvantaged, and at-risk women for mammography services.
-Recently, the program has expanded its outreach network by establishing an innovative partnership with the Women’s Re-Entry Program at the San Francisco County Jail, Conard House, and the Women’s Community Clinic.
+Partnering organizations, such as Glide Health Services, San Francisco Free Clinic, Clinic by the Bay, and National Coalition of 100 Black Women, refer uninsured, disadvantaged and at-risk women for mammography services.
+Recently, the programs expanded their outreach network with presentations at the Arab Cultural and Community Center, and at WomenRise for Global Peace events sponsored by the Tenderloin Housing Clinic.

-- In 2012, the AABH and Sister to Sister programs provided screening mammograms to 391 individuals and detected and treated one case of breast cancer.
+- In 2013, the AABH and Sister to Sister programs provided mammograms to 339 individuals.

 Back to top